Bluppie05/Offstream/README.md

 5. The server will now be running, connect using the Offstream client or go to your browser at http://{serverip}:5000/

 ## Windows
-All commands below have to be ran in powershell, cmd will NOT work
+All commands below have to be ran in powershell, cmd will NOT work.
+Tutorial: https://youtu.be/Z4xijDAd2M8
 1. Install [git-cli](https://git-scm.com/download/win)
 2. Clone the repository locally using the command `git clone https://github.com/Bluppie05/Offstream.git`
 3. Install [python3](https://python.org/)